anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns on misusage of an registrar-agent with a valid LDevID(RegAgt), may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
+Concerns of misusage of a registrar-agent with a valid LDevID(RegAgt), may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
 The LDevID(RegAgt) certificate may be acquired by a prior BRSKI run for the registrar-agent, if an IDevID is available on registrar-agent.
 Alternatively, the LDevID may be acquired by a service technician from the domain PKI system in an authenticated way.

 In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.
-This avoids that a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge at a later point in time.
+This avoids that a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rogue pledge at a later point in time.
 In this misuse "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
 Furthermore the registrar also verifies the LDevID(RegAgt) certificate used in the TLS handshake with the registrar-agent.
 If both certificates are verified successfully, the registrar-agent's signature can be considered as valid.